Skip to content

 ## Workflow

-2. Get the diff between main and the feature branch
+1. Get the diff between the primary branch and the feature branch

 3. Identify key files and patterns